 There are several stages of gum disease.
 Gingivitis is the mildest form of gum disease.
 With gingivitis gums become red, swollen and bleed easily.
-With professional care and follow up care at home gingivitis may be reversible.
+Islington Dental Clinic located in North York provides professional care and strives at keeping gingivitis at bay.

 There are non surgical treatments as well as surgical treatments to combat gum disease.
 Non surgical treatments include dental cleanings with a hygienist and proper home care.
 Surgical treatments are: pocket reduction surgery, bone grafts, tissue grafts, and guided tissue regeneration.

-Several factors are responsible for periodontal disease such as diabetes, smoking, stress, illness, hormonal fluctuations, pregnancy, substance abuse and some medication use.
+Several factors are responsible for periodontal diseases such as diabetes, smoking, stress, illness, hormonal fluctuations, pregnancy, substance abuse and some medication use.